BabylonJS/BabylonNative/Documentation/WhenToUseBabylonNative.md

 ## High Level Overview

--   Babylon Native technologies are specialized and will not be the best solutions for certain usages.
+-   Babylon Native technologies are specialized and will be differently suited to different usages.
 -   For developers coming from a Web-first perspective, Babylon Native technologies should likely be "last resort" choices, selected only when simpler hybrid app alternatives will not suffice.